saidurga4521/SocialMedia-backend/readme.md

         - We use the page and limit query parameters to paginate the results.
 The formula for calculating the number of documents to skip is:
         - skip = (page - 1) * limit
         - This means we skip (page - 1) * limit posts and then return only limit number of posts.

+#### 39.getSystem health using os module

+       - we use os module to get system health
+       - create admin controller and admin route for this

+#### 40.export users

+       - first we get the data from our database
+       - Then we store that in our file
+       - file is automatically created by fs module